Lab Commitment to Inclusion

 Luke DeGroote (he/him)

 Luke DeGroote is studying the ecology of migrant landbirds including stopover habitat characteristics and use, migration strategy and phenology, and avian perception of patterned glass.
-He is also the Avian Research Coordinator at the Carnegie Museum of Natural History’s Powdermill Nature Reserve where he oversees the long-term bird banding operation.
+He is also the Avian Research Coordinator at the Carnegie Museum of Natural History’s Powdermill Avian Research Center where he oversees the long-term bird banding operation.

-Megan is studying the response of grassland birds to management in National Battlefield Parks.
-Her project also incorporates communication of her science through her artwork and design.
+Megan studied the response of grassland birds to management in National Battlefield Parks.
+Her project also incorporated communication of her science through her artwork and design.
+She is now a Project Coordinator for Earth Commons Institute at Georgetown University and the Smithsonian Migratory Bird Center.

 Animal Migration Research Group Collaborators